My Spectrum of Support

 Educator

-As an educator, I have been impacted by many students who are on the spectrum.
-Learning from skilled colleagues, I have attained a vast knowledge of strategies, tools and information to support those on the spectrum.
+As an educator, I have been shaped by the many students I have taught who are on the autism spectrum.
+Through collaboration with skilled colleagues and ongoing professional learning, I have developed a strong understanding of strategies, tools, and practices that support neurodiverse learners.

 Leader

-Through my experiences in the classroom and at home, I have gained a powerful perspective of what support looks like in both roles.
-As an instructional coach, a professional developer, and a public speaker, I have the opportunity to share this unique journey with others.
+Through my experiences in both the classroom and at home, I have gained a powerful perspective on what meaningful support looks like across settings.
+As an instructional coach, professional developer, and public speaker, I have the opportunity to share this unique, dual-lens journey with others.

 Parent